GokayAkar/pokedex/pokemon/README.md

 Project created with the skeleton template introduced with Flutter 2.5 version.
 Settings, theme, and localization services come with this template but since the design doesn't include them I didn't implement them.

+I left log error TODOs like this intentionally because the app is a demo and doesn't implement a logging service.
+But since those areas provide alternative values and recover from those errors we can't foresee, we should implement a logging service and log those errors somewhere else and monitor them in a real app to catch bugs and errors in our system or user-specific bugs we did not encounter during development.
+I would prefer firebase crashlytics for error logging and analytics for tracking user behaviors.

+The app includes an empty bloc observer because it doesn't require one for the moment but it is useful for debugging and logging specific bloc events from a single place.

 ## Packages

 flutter_bloc: